 - B.15 In the context of the long-term focus of the debt management objective, the other key determinant in the government's decisions on debt issuance by maturity and type of instrument is its assessment of risk.
 In reaching a decision on the overall structure of the remit, the government considers the risks to which the Exchequer is exposed through its debt issuance decisions and assesses the relative importance of each risk in accordance with its risk appetite. - B.16 The government places a high weight on minimising near-term exposure to refinancing risk.
-The government can partly manage this exposure by maintaining a high proportion of long-dated debt in its portfolio, which reduces the need to refinance debt frequently.
-The government places importance on avoiding large concentrations of redemptions in any one year.
-To achieve this, the government will issue debt across a range of maturities, smoothing the profile of gilt redemptions. - B.17 Prudent debt management is also served by promoting sustainable market access.
-The government places significant importance on maintaining a deep, liquid and efficient gilt market and a diverse investor base in order to maintain continuous access to cost-effective financing in all market conditions. - B.18 The remit structure is designed to support sustainable market access by maintaining a deep and liquid gilt market that can readily be understood and engaged with by investors globally, a healthy intermediation model and a well-diversified investor base.
-Promoting these features of the gilt market will also serve to minimise debt costs to the government because investors reward an issuer for providing a continuous and ready market and a globally recognised benchmark product.
+The government can partly manage this exposure by maintaining a sizeable proportion of long-dated debt in its portfolio, which reduces the need to refinance debt frequently.
+The government places importance on avoiding, when practicable, large concentrations of redemptions in any one year.
+To achieve this, the government will issue debt across a range of maturities, smoothing the profile of gilt redemptions. - B.17 Prudent debt management is also served by promoting sustainable market access, which the remit is designed to support.
+The government places significant importance on encouraging a deep, liquid and efficient gilt market and a diverse investor base in order to maintain continuous access to cost-effective financing in all market conditions. - B.18 Promoting these features of the gilt market will also serve to minimise debt costs to the government because investors reward an issuer for providing a continuous and ready market and a globally recognised benchmark product.